Initialize the Project from the CLI

 Initialize a project by executing the following command from that directory:

-Select the latest runtime of Java as the stack and press Enter.
+Select the required runtime of Java as the function stack, and press Enter.

-The Catalyst Java SDK will now be downloaded to your system.
+The client directory will be created in the standard structure.
 Catalyst initialization is now complete.